BOUALILILila/ExactMatchMarking/README.md

 ```
 strategy=<base, sim_doc, sim_pair, pre_doc, pre_pair>
 data_path = <path/to/pairs/file>
+tokenizer_path_or_name = <path/to/tokenizer, tokenizer name in transformers> # default to 'bert-base-uncased' this need to be set to the path of the augmented tokenizer with precise marker tokens for the precise marking strategies.
 ```
 ```
 python ./convert_dataset_to_tfrecord.py --collection $collection \
                                         --strategy $strategy \
+                                        --tokenizer_name_path ${tokenizer_path_or_name} \
                                         --data_path ${data_path} \
                                         --output_dir ${output_dir} \
                                         --set_name ${collection}_${query_field}_${strategy} # dataset name